A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Numerical Examples

-We now explore the proposed algorithm via numerical examples.
-Models were programmed with the machine learning library PyTorch (Version 1.1.6; Paszke et al., 2017) and were fitted on a laptop computer with a 2.8 GHz Intel Core i7 CPU and 16 GB of RAM (unless otherwise specified).
+Models were programmed with the machine learning library PyTorch (Version 1.1.6; Paszke et al., 2019) and were fitted on a laptop computer with a 2.8 GHz Intel Core i7 CPU and 16 GB of RAM.
 Although GPU computing is directly supported in PyTorch and often speeds up fitting, we opted for CPU computing to enable fairer comparisons with other methods and to assess performance using hardware more typically available for psychology and education research.
+All code is available as online supplemental material.